 CYBINT CUSTOMER DATA PROCESSING ADDENDUM

-This Data Processing Addendum and its appendixes (“Addendum”) forms an integral part of the Agreement (“Agreement”) between yourself (“Customer“) and Cybint Solutions Ltd. (“Company“; each “Party” and together “Parties”) and applies to the extent that Company processes Personal Data on behalf of the Customer, in the course of its performance of its obligations under the Agreement.
+This Data Processing Addendum and its appendixes (“Addendum”) forms an integral part of the Agreement (“Agreement”) between yourself (“Customer“) and Cybint International Pte.
+Ltd. And its affiliates (“Company“; each “Party” and together “Parties”) and applies to the extent that Company processes Personal Data on behalf of the Customer, in the course of its performance of its obligations under the Agreement.
 This Addendum supplements the Agreement; the provisions of the Agreement therefore apply to this Addendum.

 Customer shall qualify as the Data Controller and Company shall qualify as the Data Processor, as these terms are defined under Data Protection Law.